nikolan123/rovio-drm-servers/gameupdater/README.md

 Configuring hosts file:

 In your OSs hosts file add the line
-`127.0.0.1 cloud.rovio.com` (only replace 127.0.0.1 with the ip of the computer hosting the server.py file if it isnt the same computer as your going to play the game on)
+`127.0.0.1 cloud.rovio.com` and `127.0.0.1 drm-pc.angrybirdsgame.com` (only replace 127.0.0.1 with the ip of the computer hosting the server.py file if it isnt the same computer as your going to play the game on)

 Configuring server.py file: